 There are many variations of this type of pedicure.
 Whilst traditionalists make the balls from mixtures of oils including coconut and argan oil others are taking a different approach.
 They have an ice cream menu such as strawberry or peach and the balls are made with essential oils made from those particular products.

 This is certainly a fun type of pedicure that certainly gets the job done.
-This is because your feet are still exfoliated and massaged plus you get a lovely nail polish colour as well.
+This is because your feet are still exfoliated and massaged plus you get a lovely nail polish color as well.

 A Rose Pedicure as you can probably guess uses roses or rose products throughout.
 This form of a pedicure is particularly popular for Valentine’s day gifts.